 - Stir in and dissolve at least ½ a teaspoon of table salt.

 - Once dissolved completely, you can then start rinsing.

-- Take a mouthful of the saltwater and gently swish it around your mouth for at least 5-10 seconds and spit it out.
+- Take a mouthful of the salt water, gently swish it around your mouth for at least 5-10 seconds, and spit it out.

 - Repeat until the whole cup of saltwater is used.

 You will want to do a saltwater rinse at least 1 x a day for 1 week if your aim is healing, but if you are rinsing with it to replace mouthwash, you don’t want to do it too often, even just 1 x a week will do.